Hold onto Your Calculators, Payday Super Changes are Coming in 2026

 Cash flow management becomes more complex when you’re paying super with every payroll cycle instead of quarterly.
 If you currently use that quarterly super money as working capital during the three-month gap, you’ll need to adjust your cash flow planning.
 The money that used to sit in your account for up to three months will now leave within seven days of each pay run.

 For businesses already operating on tight margins, this represents a genuine operational change.
 You’ll need to ensure sufficient cash reserves to cover both wages and super contributions simultaneously.
-Cashflow forecasting becomes even more important.
+Cashflow forecasting becomes even more important under the new payday super rules.

 Let’s be honest: more frequent super payments mean more frequent administration.
-Your payroll systems will need to handle superannuation contributions as part of every pay cycle, not just quarterly.
+Your payroll systems will need to handle sg contributions as part of every pay cycle, not just quarterly.

 This affects several areas of your business operations:

-Payroll processes become more complex, with super calculations required for every pay run.
+Payroll processes become more complex, with super calculations required for every pay run based on ordinary time earnings.
 If you’re managing payroll manually or with basic software, you might need to upgrade your systems.

 Banking arrangements may need updating to handle more frequent super payments.
-Some businesses will need to review their banking setup to ensure smooth processing of additional transactions.
+Some businesses will need to review their banking setup to ensure smooth processing of additional transactions to their employee’s super fund.

 This seven-day requirement includes all the processing time for clearing houses, banking systems, and super fund administration.
 For small businesses, this timeline can feel pretty tight when you consider all the moving parts involved.

 Banking delays, clearing house processing times, and super fund administration periods all need to fit within that seven-day window.
 If any part of the chain experiences delays, guess who might face penalties?
-That’s right, your business could be held responsible even for delays outside your direct control.
+That’s right, your business could be held responsible even for delays outside your direct control, including issues with data and payment standards.

 Goodbye to the Small Business Superannuation Clearing House

-If your business currently uses the small business superannuation clearing house to manage super contributions, you’ll need alternative arrangements before the payday super rules begin.
+If your business currently uses the small business superannuation clearing house (SBSCH) to pay superannuation guarantee contributions, you’ll need alternative arrangements before the payday super rules begin.
 This affects thousands of small businesses across Australia who’ve come to depend on this service.

 The closure means you’ll need to either: